preedep/rust_azure_email_communication/README.md

-# Azure Email Communication
+# Azure Email Communication Service - Rust

-Prove of concept , Rust call Rest API of Azure Email Communication Service
+This is a simple example of how to send an email using Azure Communication Service with REST API and SMTP.

 It is developed according to this document.